zostay/raku-DOM-Tiny/README.md

 SELECTORS
 =========

 DOM::Tiny uses a CSS selector engine found in [DOM::Tiny::CSS](DOM::Tiny::CSS).
-All CSS selectors that make sense for a standalone parser are supported.
+We try to support all all CSS selectors that make sense for a standalone parser.

 *
 -